dotswg/dots-architecture/draft-ietf-dots-architecture.md

 this point that the mitigation service is available for use.

-Once the mutually authenticated signal channel has been established, it will remain in place.
+Once the mutually authenticated signal channel has been established, it will remain active.
 This is done to increase the likelihood that the DOTS client can signal the DOTS server for help when the attack target is being flooded, and similarly raise the probability that DOTS server signals reach the client regardless of inbound link congestion.
 This does not necessarily imply that the attack target and the DOTS client have to be co-located in the same administrative domain, but it is expected to be a common scenario.

-DDoS mitigation service with the help of an upstream mitigator will often involve some form of traffic redirection whereby traffic destined for the attack target is diverted towards the mitigator, e.g. by use of BGP [RFC4271] or DNS [RFC1034].
+DDoS mitigation service with the help of an upstream mitigator may involve some form of traffic redirection whereby traffic destined for the attack target is diverted towards the mitigator.
 The mitigator in turn inspects and scrubs the traffic, and forwards the resulting (hopefully non-attack) traffic to the attack target.
 Thus, when a DOTS server receives an attack mitigation request from a DOTS client, it can be viewed as a way of causing traffic redirection for the attack target indicated.

 DOTS relies on mutual authentication and the pre-established service relationship between the DOTS client's domain and the DOTS server's domain to provide basic authorization.
-The DOTS server SHOULD enforce additional authorization mechanisms to restrict the mitigation scope a DOTS client can request, but such authorization mechanisms are deployment-specific.
+The DOTS server should enforce additional authorization mechanisms to restrict the mitigation scope a DOTS client can request, but such authorization mechanisms are deployment-specific.